oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

   FileData = Binary   // Binary contents of file
 ```

+The *minv* and *maxv* TypeOptions are used to specify a minimum and/or maximum
+number of octets for a binary type.
+If *minv* equals *maxv* the size of the
-Table 3-6 lists the *format* options applicable to the Binary type:
+binary type is fixed.
+Table 3-6 lists the *format* options applicable to the
+Binary type:

 ###### Table 3-6 -- Binary Type Format Options